FreelanceJavaDev/GeneticProgramming/README.md

 ## The concept
 This project began as several years ago as a joke about DNA being "God's change log".
 But the more I thought about it the more DNA felt like a program to me.
 I soon forgot about it other than as a science fiction plot device.
 I decided to give it a chance as a way to learn Rust that kept my interest and leverage what I learned at a genetic sequencing company in an entirely different concept.

+When I started this project I fully expected that I would get the answer "No DNA doesn't contain computer code" I expected random data.
+Once I saw actual regions of assembly code that could be recognized by a disassembler coming out as a result I became intrigued to see if different methods of parsing and producing an executable that _could_ theoretically run on a system.
+The one thing I don't intend to do is inject any code that would alter the resulting executable's behavior.
+I do use single byte opcodes for section and file alignments.

 ## Interesting coincidences and DNA data encoding of digital data
 There are some interesting correlations between DNA and binary encoding systems.
 While binary is a base 2 system consisting of 0 and 1.
 DNA can be considered a base 4 system consisting of A, T, C and G. It only takes 2 bits to represent each nucleotide uniquely as 00 (0), 01 (1), 10(2) and 11 (3).